 Prototypes for sustainable minimal housing units and small pavilions, proposing new ways to live in the urban space, are on view at the first edition of Inhabits – Milan Design Village.

 The event, which takes place from April 4 through 9 in Piazza del Cannone at the Parco Sempione in Milan, presents 5 housing units, called Living Units, designed by Italian and international teams.

 The event is organized by Re.rurban Studio, founders of Zona Santambrogio Design District, together with Killer Kiccen, and with the support of the Municipality of Milan and ADI – Italian Design Association.

 M.A.DI. – timber construction system

 M.A.DI. is a construction system, conceived by architect Renato Vidal and produced by Area Legno.

-Its key-points are the simplified assembling process and a structure which doesn’t require foundations.
+Its key points are the simplified assembling process and a structure that doesn’t require foundations.

-The system allow to built a highly sustainable building in few hours.
+The system allows us to build a highly sustainable building in a few hours.
 The modular units are earthquake-resistant and can be used to create houses, emergency shelters, tourist accommodations, and public centers.

 The M.A.DI. housing unit; photos © Inexhibit, 2017

 Wunderbugs – interactive ecosystem pavilion